FAQs

 For anything else, please contact us

-• Yes.
+Yes.
 We know this can happen.
-The initial subscription tier we agree will allow for this.
+The initial monthly fee we agree will allow for this.

 We recognise some months could be busy and we’ll go over.
 But you also acknowledge that some months we may not be doing as much and still getting paid.
 We expect it to balance out over time.
 But it may take 2-3 months of working together to get the right balance.